 - Click OK to apply your changes.

-- Select the AP profile or profiles that will be deleted.
+- Select the AP profile or profiles to be deleted.
 Default profiles cannot be deleted.

-- Either select Delete from the toolbar, or right-click and select Delete.
+- In the toolbar, click Delete, or right-click the profile and select Delete.

 - Click OK in the confirmation dialog box to delete the profile.